-RIAC UK (RIAC) was established as a cause-related network aimed at encouraging trustee involvement in the arts.
+RIAC UK (RIAC) is a charity aimed at encouraging trustee involvement in the arts.
 It is a charity registered with the Charity Commission for England and Wales, reg. charity number 1201090.

 How we collect your personal information:

 We may collect your personal data in various ways, for example:

 - Through you signing up to our mailing list, via the RIAC website or via an email request;

 - Through another organisation introducing us to you to us;

 - From information you have supplied to us in connection with the activities of RIAC.

 We may collect the following categories of personal data about you:

 - Your name and contact information such as personal address, business address, email address and telephone number (and, on an ongoing basis, any change of address details);